theflowong/logic-blocks-game/notes.md

 ## Puzzles
 - [ ] escape the grid/perimeter (or to a finish tile)
-- [ ] move blocks to trap "Randoms" in specific area zone
+- [ ] trap Randos in specific area/zone (by moving Goombas)
-- [ ] move "UpDowns" to specific square/zone
+- [ ] trap UpDowns in specific area/zone/square (by moving into direction-change toggle squares)
-- [ ] color-coordinate / organize different colored moveable blocks "Goombas" to their color zone
+- [ ] push colored Goombas to color zone
+- [ ] push Goombas into holes to clear board (similar to above, but Goomba will disappear)

 ## Other ideas
 * start with one square, increase size of grid as game progresses